Joint Mathematics Meetings Invited Addresses

 - Russell Lyons, Indiana University, Bloomington, Random orderings and unique ergodicity of automorphism groups.

-- Irena Peeva, Cornell University, Title to be announced.
+- Irena Peeva, Cornell University, Matrix factorizations and complete intersection rings.

-- Daniel A. Spielman, Yale University, Title to be announced.
+- Daniel A. Spielman, Yale University, Graphs, vectors, and matrices.
 (AMS Josiah Willard Gibbs Lecture)

-- Robert L. Devaney, Boston University, The fractal geometry of the Mandelbrot set.
+- Robert L. Devaney, Boston University, Cantor and Sierpinski, Julia and Fatou: Crazy topology in complex dynamics.
 (MAA Retiring Presidential Address)

 - Catherine O'Neil, Johnson Research Labs, Making the case for data journalism.